XDC-Community/docs/get-started/dev-environment/remix.md

  - Search for transactions
  - By checking `listen on network` you will get a log of all blocks mined to currently connected blockchain network.
  - Run custom web3 scripts.
 To do that, type `remix.execute(pathToScript)` or elect script to be active in editor and type `remix.exeCurrent()` in command line at the bottom.
- -

 ![terminal](https://user-images.githubusercontent.com/102393474/196579006-fb918b14-97b5-4806-9b9f-2da3a761c4ae.png)

 ## 🎧 Remix Plugin Manager

 ![plugin_ico](https://user-images.githubusercontent.com/102393474/196577855-129a8fc3-30f7-4bd2-a7b5-864e2f623f71.png)

-Remix has extensible plugin architecture and plenty of ready-to-use plugins avaiable in Plugin Manager window.
+Remix has extensible plugin architecture and plenty of ready-to-use plugins avaiable in Plugin Manager panel.
 With plugins you can add support for a specific blockchain network, enable testing and debugging capabalities to solidity and more.
 If you want some plugin that is not present in Plugin Manager, you can always add new plugins buy pressing `Connect to a Local Plugin`.

 Some of useful plugins for starting dApp development are:
  - `Debugger`: lets you debug transactions